Narazaka/surfaces_yaml/Readme.md

 ## surfaces.yaml

-surfaces.yaml is a structed replacement of the "surfaces.txt", component of 伺か(Ukagaka) ghost.
+surfaces.yaml is a structured replacement of the "surfaces.txt", component of 伺か(Ukagaka) ghost.

 ### Synopsis